- Student Accommodation

 The libraries provide an excellent environment to study in for all students (home to over 1.6 million books and 300,000 online resources), with the largest of those being the Bill Bryson Library.
 Across campus can be found extensive cultural collections at Durham Castle, the Oriental Museum, and Palace Green Library.

-In the run up to exams they are open 24-hour a day, and the support staff is always on hand to help students maximise study.
+In the run-up to exams they are open 24-hour a day, and the support staff is always on hand to help students maximise study.

 The Student Employment Service works with employers both inside and outside the university, helping students find part-time work during study and full-time work during vacation.
 The Careers and Enterprise team on the other hand is there to support students with long-term career ambitions, helping to put together CVs, provide start-up business advice, and help with an academic study skills programme.

-The team was shortlisted for the 2017 Awards for Excellence, and continues to provide high-level support, with events for over 150 employers each year, as well as recruitment fairs that host over 180 organisations.
+The team was shortlisted for the 2017 Awards for Excellence and continues to provide high-level support, with events for over 150 employers each year, as well as recruitment fairs that host over 180 organisations.

 Durham Students’ Union represents over 17,500 students and is closely associated to each college within the university.
 There are over 250 student groups to get involved with, so you’re always going to find like-minded people who enjoy your hobby, or try out something completely new and make new friends.

-Regarded as one of the best of its kind in the UK, Durham University Charities Kommittee (DUCK) raises hundreds of thousands of pounds every year for charitable organisation locally, on a national scale, and internationally.
+Regarded as one of the best of its kind in the UK, Durham University Charities Kommittee (DUCK) raises hundreds of thousands of pounds every year for charitable organisations locally, on a national scale, and internationally.

 University College is the oldest of the 16 colleges, founded in 1832, with the most recent (Josephine Butler College) founded in 2006.
 A brand new college is also set to open in 2020 to expand the university even further to new students.